Golf Tutorials

 The Over-the-Top Swing

-If you start your downswing with your shoulders and hands a full-width club outside of your swing, you are throwing your arms far away a lot more for your torso to stay in position.
-As the club head approaches the earth from this exceedingly steep outside angle, your brain senses a major collision with the earth.
-Your only hope is to leap away, extend yourself as far as is necessary, and flip the handle in pursuit of a workable hit.
+If you start your downswing with your shoulders and hands outside of your swing path, you are throwing your arms far away from your torso to stay in position.
+As the club head approaches from this steep outside angle, your brain senses a major collision with the earth.
+Your only hope is to leap away, extend yourself as far as necessary, and flip the handle in pursuit of a workable hit.

 Getting the Club "Stuck" Behind You

 When amateur golfers hear tips like “drop the club into the slot,” they frequently push their arms too far down behind their bodies to start the move down.
-Not only does this position cause the golfer to fall back behind their ball at it is struck, but it is also this that causes that position the golfers use trying to prevent, which they sometimes term the old term for ‘ over the- top,’ When your arms get tangled behind your body’s turning point, there leaves them without space to come back down.
+Not only does this position cause the golfer to fall back behind their ball at impact, but it also causes the position the golfers use trying to prevent, which they sometimes term "over the top."
+When your arms get tangled behind your body’s turning point, it leaves them without space to come back down.
 So again, what can the body do?
 Jump forward to create space, in effect rescuing the golf swing from a disastrous hit well off target.

 Category 3: Concept Issues (The "Power" Problem)

-Many a player sincerely think that they can make a golf hit fly higher into the air and hit it really hard just by hurling their shoulders in to it!
-And often this movement results in standing straighter up in posture in their attempt for added punch – not surprisingly given it probably really does feel very powerful indeed.
+Many players sincerely think that they can make a golf ball fly higher and hit it really hard by hurling their shoulders into it.
+Often, this movement results in standing straighter up in posture in their attempt for added punch - not surprisingly, given it probably feels very powerful indeed.

-The actuality, though, is that authentic golf power is generated in the other way round, using your lower to lead with.
-Your power comes through creating separation, winding your upper body away from down below, and at the very last second undoing that entire winding action at a lightning quick speed.
-Early extension snaps that entire sequence far before ever the ball happens to come into the frame!
+The reality, though, is that authentic golf power is generated the other way around, using your lower body to lead.
+Your power comes through creating separation, winding your upper body away from your lower body, and at the very last second undoing that entire winding action at lightning speed.
+Early extension alters that entire sequence long before the ball comes into play.

 Actionable Drills to Fix Early Extension